estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 npm run serve
 ```

 and opening the browser in `localhost:8080`.
-The Web Component should NOT appear on the screen.
-Try changing the `showSearchResult` variable to `true` and checking if the Web Component appears on the screen (it should).
-Then, try entering your name and clicking in the Google search link to see the result.
+The Web Component should **not** appear on the screen.
+Try changing the `showSearchResult` variable to `true` inside `index.html` and check if the Web Component appears on the screen (it should).
+Then, try entering your name and then click the Google search link to see the result.

 Change `showSearchResult` back to `false` in order to do the build in the next step.